 Tempering Chocolate on a Cool Surface

 “Only high-quality chocolate contains enough cocoa butter to ensure the chocolate will properly melt,” said Chef Eddy.
 “The higher the cocoa butter content, the smoother it will feel when eaten and the easier it melts.
-Low quality chocolate will not melt even when recommendations are strictly followed.
-Chocolate chips created for chocolate chip cookies will work for making cookies, brownies or cakes, but will not work for tempering when making truffles or dipping fruit or cookies.”
+Low quality chocolate (such as the bagged chocolate chips) will not melt even when recommendations are strictly followed.”

 Ready to start melting?
 Check out these recipes.
 For more chocolate recipe inspiration, visit our website.